top of page

 To explore and enjoy the historic High Street of Tenterden, click here:

-"Memento Mori" The front cover of Dr Jeremiah Cliff's Death Notebook: a nationally valuable medical and demographic record, compiled in Tenterden 1712 - 1740.
+The front cover of Dr Jeremiah Cliff's Death Notebook:

 Dr Cliff is buried in St Mildred's Churchyard.